petyaracz/SoskuthyRacz2018/README.md

 data and code

-for content of files, see master_script.R
+for content of files, see master_script.Rmd